wangjie0326/wangjie0326.github.io/_pages/about.md

 My broader research interests include **reinforcement learning**, **multimodal perception**, and **artificial intelligence for intelligent systems**.

-For future, I will stay in Washington D.C. in Jan-Feb 2026 and Canada(prolly Mitacs) in July-Sep 2026, then can start my keystone(prolly following future Ph.D professor) during my final year.
+For the future, I will stay in Washington D.C. in Jan-Feb 2026 and Canada(prolly Mitacs) in July-Sep 2026, then can start my keystone(prolly following future Ph.D professor) during my final year.
 People would describe me calm, easy-going, vigorous,and always work work work...

 ---

 ### 🎓 Education

-**B.Eng. in Computer Science and Technology**, *Beijing University of Technology*, Beijing, China
-*Expected Graduation:* June 2027
+**B.Eng. in Computer Science and Technology**, *Beijing University of Technology*, Beijing *Expected Graduation:* June 2027
 **GPA:** 4.00/4.00 (Rank 1/60) | **WAM:** 95.85/100 (Rank 1/60)
 **Honors College:** Outstanding 40 out of 3000+